sullis/Doppelauge/JSON.md

 (You might argue that it would be better to first validate the json against a schema, but this way you get validation for free, plus that the validation schema maintains itself automatically.)

 There are several custom changers such as *___identity*, *Replace*, *Func*, *Map*, *MapChanger*, etc. See [scala doc](http://folk.uio.no/ksvalast/doppelauge/#no.samordnaopptak.json.JsonChanger$) for examples.
-Custom changers can be also be created from the outside of JsonChanger by implementing the *Changer* trait.
+Custom changers can be also be created from outside JsonChanger by implementing the *Changer* trait.

 The pattern matcher in JsonChanger checks that: